felipeflorencio/Swift-Snippets/README.md

 Can be just a class or a extension, variable, function, you can chose what is the best for your implementation / need.

-- `Data formater*`: snippet for you set the formater that you want for you date string, has a default value or even you can set your own;
+- `Date formatter*`: snippet for you set the formatter that you want for you date string, has a default value or even you can set your own;

 </details>